 Some key offerings include the ability to build a custom customer relationship management (CRM) system and knowledge base, build custom web forms and surveys, and conduct project and asset management.

 Caspio serves many industries but has deep roots in the education, government, and healthcare sectors.
-One of Caspio’s popular solutions is Patient Portal, which allows users to build their own HIPAA-compliant patient portal software without any coding.
+One of Caspio’s popular solutions is Patient Portal, which allows users to build their own HIPAA-friendly patient portal software without any coding.

 Quickbase is notable for its comprehensive security features and administrative controls, which allow users to build custom processes that meet their organizations’ IT policies as well as compliance regulations in their industry.